The following are some recommendations/best practices to consider when designing your survey program:

 - As appropriate, provide an example of how previous feedback was addressed by your organization and improved the customer experience

-- Send a reminder email a few days before you close the survey with the upcoming deadline.
+- Don’t send on Mondays or Fridays, and send a reminder email a few days before you close the survey with the upcoming deadline.

 Tips for Designing the Questionnaire